storyprotocol/documentation/docs/Developers/tutorials/finetune-images.md

 }
 ```

 You can paste the `sample` into your browser and see the final result!
+Make sure to save this image as it will disappear eventually.

 ## 4. Set up your Story Config

+Next we will register this image on Story as an [🧩 IP Asset](doc:ip-asset) in order to monetize and license the IP.

 * Associated docs: [TypeScript SDK Setup](doc:typescript-sdk-setup)